Skip to content

 Why This Structure Matters

-Bella Impact is designed to last as long as the organizations themselves last.
+Bella Impact is designed to last as long as the organizations themselves.

-By combining permanent licensing, exclusive territorial stewardship, and local leadership, the model avoids the common pitfalls of short-term philanthropy and founder-dependent systems.
+By combining permanent licensing, exclusive territorial stewardship, and local leadership, the model avoids the common limitations of short-term philanthropy and founder-dependent systems.